sherbst/sherbst/README.md

 ### Hi there 👋

-My name is Sawyer Herbst and I am a developer and open-source enthusiast living in Madison, WI in the US.
+My name is Sawyer Herbst and I am a developer and entrepreneur living in beautiful Boulder, CO.

 Shoot me an email at [contact@sawyerherbst.com](mailto:contact@sawyerherbst.com)